rejeeshravindran/Rejeesh_Portfolio/README.md

 # [Accenture-Socialmedia-project](https://github.com/rejeeshravindran/Accenture-Socialmedia-project)

 The client Social Buzz is a Social media & content creation firm.
-Accenture has started a POC on below An audit of their big data practice , Recommendations for a successful IPO , The problem statement is an analysis of their content categories that highlights the top 5 categories with the largest aggregate popularity
+Accenture has started a POC on below, An audit of their big data practice , Recommendations for a successful IPO , The problem statement is an analysis of their content categories that highlights the top 5 categories with the largest aggregate popularity

 The 3 datasets given is cleaned and merged and modeled into a single dataset.
 The process is done on both Microsoft Excel and SQL.
 After the data is cleaned and modeled it is loaded to Microsoft PowerBI for visualisation & presentation of the insights.